Portnoy Law Firm Announces Class Action on Behalf of Blue Owl Capital, Inc Investors

 LOS ANGELES, Jan.
-05, 2026 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Blue Owl Capital, Inc. (“Blue Owl” or the "Company") (NYSE: OWL) investors of a class action on behalf of investors that bought securities between February 6, 2025 and November 16, 2025, inclusive (the “Class Period”).
+12, 2026 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Blue Owl Capital, Inc., (“Blue Owl” or the "Company") (NYSE: OWL) investors of a class action on behalf of investors that bought securities between February 6, 2025 and November 16, 2025, inclusive (the “Class Period”).
 Blue Owl investors have until February 2, 2026 to file a lead plaintiff motion.

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 844-767-8529 or email: lesley@portnoylaw.com, to discuss their legal rights, or join the case via https://portnoylaw.com/blue-owl-capital-inc. The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors’ options for pursuing claims to recover their losses.